Bidran/border-scrutiny/README.md

  * Start End Section.

     * Start or end game.
-    * Makes sure you either type yes or no to the question, if the answer is twice no, the game closes.
+    * Makes sure you either type yes or no to the question, if the answer is no twice, the game closes.

         <img src="./docs/features/start_end.PNG">